-- 2. grayscale image
+- contrast image

-- 3. MI and TI information
+MI and TI information

+- grayscale image

-- 4. Timers
+Timers

 The CEUS display on the left is the default image, and the CEUS controls are active by default.

 Some panel controls such as the Gain knob and AutoTGC are shared between CEUS and B-mode.
 The currently selected mode will determine which image the control will act upon.